 The Sport and Recreation Alliance works to create a volunteering sector that is growing, representative, and accessible, drawing on the widest range of skills and experience from society and one that understands the importance of investing in volunteers and volunteer management.

 We focus on putting volunteers into community sport through campaigns, on the ground work and by matching people to volunteering opportunities at grassroots clubs in their area.

 Supporting clubs and groups with recruiting and retaining volunteers.

 - GIVERS workshops – Attend practical training on how to recruit and retain volunteers, backed by our ground-breaking GIVERS research.

-- Monthly newsletter – Sign up to our monthly newsletter and stay informed with the latest sport news and information on where to get the support you need.
+- Alliance newsletter – Sign up to our bi-weekly newsletter and stay informed with the latest sport news and information on where to get the support you need.
 This will include useful resources and tips for recruiting and retaining volunteers.

 - #BigThankYou Campaign – Join in the UK’s largest celebration of sport and recreation volunteers and show your volunteers just how much they mean to you.
 The #BigThankYou campaign is led by BBC Get Inspired and the Sport and Recreation Alliance.